Do you want to print this guide?

 It is important to note that the SIS logic solver will need to be designed for the highest SIL requirement of any SIF which resides within the system.

 The term SIL, Safety Integrity Level, is a measure of the amount of risk reduction provided by a Safety Instrumented Function (SIF) for each specific hazardous event.
 IEC 61511 requires that each SIF is designed to meet minimum risk reduction factors (RRF), between 10 times risk reduction at SIL 1, and >10,000 times risk reduction at SIL 4.

 In practice, SIL requirements in the process industry sector are limited to SIL 3.
-Even SIL 3 is an extremely hard design requirement to meet and typically means diverse equipment or non-programmable systems are required.
-A SIL 4 requirement specified for a non-nuclear process industry application typically means that there is something suspect with the process design or the SIL assessment procedure.
-For the nuclear industry, different standards apply which are not discussed in further detail here - see IEC 61513: 2011.
+Even SIL 3 is an extremely hard design requirement to meet, and typically involves diverse equipment or non-programmable systems.
+A SIL 4 requirement specified for a non-nuclear process industry application often indicates that there is something suspect with the process design or the SIL assessment.
+For the nuclear industry, different standards apply.
+For further detail on nuclear industry safety - see IEC 61513: 2011.